rkamphorst/Toubab.Beinder/README.md

 ### Value change propagation

 When `Binder.Bind()` is called, properties are bound, and then values are propagated.
-The values are propagated from those properties that appear on earlier parameters to those that appear on later parameters.
+The values are propagated from properties on the first parameter to properties on the other parameters.
 Recall that in in the previous examples, the bound properties would initially be set to the value of the `viewModel`'s property: this is because `viewModel` was always the first parameter to `Bind()`.